eclipse-edc/Samples/advanced/advanced-01-open-telemetry/README.md

 # Telemetry with OpenTelemetry and Micrometer

-This sample builds on top of [sample transfer-01-file-transfer](../transfer-01-file-transfer/README.md) to show how you
+This sample will show you how you can:
-can:

-- generate traces with [OpenTelemetry](https://opentelemetry.io) and collect and visualize them with [Jaeger](https://www.jaegertracing.io/).
+- generate traces with [OpenTelemetry](https://opentelemetry.io) and collect and visualize them with [Jaeger](https://www.jaegertracing.io/)
-- automatically collect metrics from infrastructure, server endpoints and client libraries with [Micrometer](https://micrometer.io) and visualize them with [Prometheus](https://prometheus.io).
+- automatically collect metrics from infrastructure, server endpoints and client libraries with [Micrometer](https://micrometer.io) and visualize them with [Prometheus](https://prometheus.io)

 For this, this sample uses the Open Telemetry Java Agent, which dynamically injects bytecode to capture telemetry from several popular [libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation).